We Will Never Die: Organizers

-Weill and Hart had recently scored a big Broadway success with the musical Lady in the Dark with lyrics by Ira Gershwin.
+Weill and Hart had recently scored a big Broadway success with the musical Lady in the Dark, with lyrics by Ira Gershwin.
 At the time, Weill and Hart were supporting the war effort by collaborating on Lunchtime Follies (originally Lunch Hour Follies), a series of variety shows staged by the American Theatre Wing to boost the morale of workers in factories manufacturing war materials.

 It is unlikely that Weill and Hecht had met during Hecht's reporting stint for the Chicago Daily News in Berlin in the early 1920s, but Weill had identified Hecht as early as 1934 as a potential American collaborator.
-It is probable that they met soon after Weill came to the U.S. in 1935 to work on The Eternal Road, a huge biblical spectacle staged in New York City by Max Reinhardt with music by Weill and a libretto by Franz Werfel.
-Weill was also eventually connected socially to Hecht through his fellow neighbors living in Rockland County, including Burgess Meredith, Helen Hayes, and her husband Charles MacArthur, who was Hecht's frequent collaborator.
+It is probable that they met soon after Weill came to the U.S. in 1935 to work on The Eternal Road, a huge biblical spectacle staged in New York City by Max Reinhardt, with music by Weill and a libretto by Franz Werfel.
+Weill was also eventually connected socially to Hecht through his neighbors in Nyack, New York, including Burgess Meredith, Helen Hayes, and her husband, Charles MacArthur, who was Hecht's frequent collaborator.